samsepi0ls/samsepi0ls/README.md

 # 🤘Hello Friend, I'm João Victor F. Braga

-I am an expert in Web Development and Student of Cybersecurity.
+I am an expert in Software Development and Cybersecurity.

 A project cannot be done alone, and when it does, it is done well.
 These repositories represent that goal in an intuitive, beautiful and complete way.⚡️.
 This profile is a constant weekly evolution of several technical achievements that I have obtained to create something amazing every day!